johnjac-cisco/local-task-master/README.md

 ## Environment Variables

-In addition to the standard Task Master environment variables, this fork supports the following AI-related configurations:
+In addition to the standard Local Task Master environment variables, this fork supports the following AI-related configurations:

 - **AI Provider Configuration**:
   - `ANTHROPIC_API_KEY`: Your Anthropic API key